tashapiro/open-psychometrics/README.md

 ## Related Data Visuals

-There are tons of ways to explore this daat.
-Recently,  I used it to compare characters from **[Westworld](https://github.com/tashapiro/tanya-data-viz/tree/main/westworld)**.
+There are tons of ways to explore this data.
+Recently,  I used it to compare characters from the HBO series, **[Westworld](https://github.com/tashapiro/open-psychometrics/blob/main/code/westworld-radar-plot.R)**.

 ![plot](https://github.com/tashapiro/tanya-data-viz/blob/main/westworld/plots/westworld-radar-plot.png)